- First Name

 - About Me

 I specialize in 15th-century French and Burgundian women’s libraries and the ways women in which women transmitted knowledge to each other.
-My current book project, ‘Se livre est a madame de Bourbon’: Agnès de Bourgogne, Duchess of Bourbon (1434 – 1456) and the Female Cultural Networks of Bourbon and Burgundy in the 15th Century, aims to elucidate women’s relationships with their books, whether bought, inherited, or commissioned, and in so doing, explicate how they may have shared literary ideas and intellectual preferences, thus strengthening their relationships with ladies within and outside of their immediate family.
-I maintains multiple ongoing open access projects, including Middle French Transcriptions and Women Book Owners in Late-Medieval Francophone Europe: 1350-1500, a digital humanities project which aims to collect, organize, and present data related to medieval laywomen and their books, in collaboration with Sarah Wilma Watson (Haverford).
+My current book project, Women’s Libraries in Late-Medieval Bourbonnais, Burgundy, and France: A Family Affair, aims to elucidate women’s relationships with their books, whether bought, inherited, or commissioned, and in so doing, explicate how they may have shared literary ideas and intellectual preferences, thus strengthening their relationships with ladies within and outside of their immediate family.
+I maintains multiple ongoing open access projects, including Middle French Transcriptions and Mapping Women Book Owners in Francophone Europe: 1350-1550, a digital humanities project which aims to collect, organize, and present data related to medieval laywomen and their books, in collaboration with Sarah Wilma Watson (Haverford).

 - Recent Publications

 “Books of Duchesses: Mapping Women Book Owners in Francophone Europe, 1350-1550: Initial Findings,” co-authored with Sarah Wilma Watson, Journal of the Early Book Society 23 (2020): 27-59.